 Coronavirus: £10,000 Small Business Support Grant Scheme

-Registration for the £10,000 Small Business Support Grant is now closed
+Further details on the Small Business Support Grant Top-Up Scheme have now published.

 Registration for the scheme closed on Wednesday 20 May 2020 and all applications have now been processed.

 Appeals will no longer be accepted from unsuccessful applicants who did not submit their appeal within 2 weeks of their rejection notice.
 This is effective from 20 October 2020.

 Find further information in the frequently asked questions on the Small Business Support Grant (PDF, 1.06MB).

 A helpline was available on Tel 0300 200 7809 from 27 March until 12 June 2020 to support applicants registering for the business support grants.
 The helpline is now closed.
 If you have enquiries about the £10,000 Small Business Grant Scheme please email firstname.lastname@example.org.